bilelmsekni/OpenStack-Folsom-Install-guide/docs/source/index.rst

    nova-manage db sync

-**Note**: You may get some debug output mentioning 'nova.db.sqlalchemy.migration'.
-That's normal, don't worry about it.
+* **Note: You may get some debug output mentioning 'nova.db.sqlalchemy.migration'.
+That's normal, don't worry about it.**

 * Restart all of your nova-* services::